codeofmochi/lauzhack-docker-workshop/README.md

 ## Task 3

+In this task, we will create a more complex application composed of multiple services.
+We will build a real-time chat application, which is able to persist messages into a [MongoDB](https://www.mongodb.com/) database instance, which can send real-time updates to clients, and which can query a dice roll service to get random numbers through the virtual network.

 ### Dice roll microservice

 Go back to the folder you first created, e.g. `~/Documents/lauzhack-docker-workshop` and create a new directory named `diceroll` and access inside of it: